-Status of employees in the Company

-Number of employees (person) Average age (years old) Average years in service (years) Average annual salary (thousands of yen) 81 (39) 43.5 6.3 6,072
+Status of employees in the Company As of March 31, 202 Number of employees (person) Average age (years old) Average years in service (years) Average annual salary (thousands of yen) 84 (40) 43.2 6.7 6,166

-(Notes
+(Notes)

-- (1) The number of employees includes full-time employees and members on temporary transfer assignments - (2) The number of contract employees and part-time workers are stated in the brackets (). - (3) Average annual salary includes bonuses and substandard wages. - (4) As the company operates in a single business sector, the number of employees is company-wide.
+(1) The number of employees includes full-time employees and members on temporary transfer assignments.

+(2) The number of contract employees and part-time workers are stated in the brackets ().

+(3) Average annual salary includes bonuses and substandard wages.

+(4) As the company operates in a single business sector, the number of employees is company-wide.

+Status of workers union

+CYBERDYNE have not formed a workers union for the company.
+However the management have a good relationship with its workers and have no special item to report.